fastapi/full-stack-fastapi-template/README.md

 - `smtp_user`: (default: "") The SMTP server user to send emails, you can set it later in .env.
 - `smtp_password`: (default: "") The SMTP server password to send emails, you can set it later in .env.
 - `emails_from_email`: (default: `"info@example.com"`) The email account to send emails from, you can set it later in .env.
-- `postgres_password`: (default: `"changethis"`) The password for the PostgreSQL database, stored in .env, you can generate one with the method above.
+- `mysql_password`: (default: `"changethis"`) The password for the MySQL database, stored in .env, you can generate one with the method above.
 - `sentry_dsn`: (default: "") The DSN for Sentry, if you are using it, you can set it later in .env.

 ## Backend Development